- Global climate is always changing!

 A fossil beetle assemblage collected from northern Greenland demonstrates an unusual level of stasis through approximately 2 million years, even though the climate at that time was significantly warmer than that of today.
 The number of species remained relatively constant through several episodes of glaciation.

 Beetles are highly mobile insects, and their most apparent response to variation in climate is migration from one location to another.
 This is well illustrated by the replacement (21,500 b.p.) of a forest fauna along the North American Laurentide ice sheet by a glacial fauna when temperatures were approximately 10°–12° C below current ones.
 When the ice sheet receded (approximately 12,500 b.p.), a forest fauna returned.
-Overall, beetles have survived global climatic changes due to their mobility, but reduction in areas suitable for habitat make future extinctions more likely.
+Overall, beetles have survived global climatic changes due to their mobility.

 Sea surface level changes are measured today by specially purposed satellites.